sbt/sbt-release/README.md

 # SBT-RELEASE
 This sbt plugin provides a customizable release process that you can add to your project.

-**Notice:** This README contains information for the latest snapshots.
-Please refer to the documents for a specific version by looking up the respective [tag](https://github.com/gseitz/sbt-release/tags).
+**Notice:** This README contains information for the latest release.
+Please refer to the documents for a specific version by looking up the respective [tag](https://github.com/sbt/sbt-release/tags).

 ## Requirements
- * sbt 0.11.1 (since *sbt-release 0.4*)
+ * sbt >= 0.11.1 for *sbt-release* 0.4; sbt 0.11.3 or 0.12.0-Beta2 for *sbt-release* 0.5-SNAPSHOT
  * The version of the project should follow the semantic versioning scheme on [semver.org](http://www.semver.org) with the following additions:
    * The minor and bugfix part of the version are optional.
    * The appendix after the bugfix part must be alphanumeric (`[0-9a-zA-Z]`) but may also contain dash characters `-`.